Increased exports, jobs, opportunities for companies... Find out how globalisation can benefit people and enterprises in the EU.

 More trade for European companies

 Globalisation also creates job opportunities.
-In 2017, more than 36 million jobs (one in seven) in the EU were supported by exports to countries outside the EU.
-Every billion in exports from the EU supports on average around 13,000 jobs within the union.
+In 2019, more than 38 million jobs (one in five) in the EU were supported by exports to countries outside the EU.
+For example: in France in 2019, exports outside the EU supported 3.4 million jobs.

 Most of those export-related jobs are well paid.
 They are on average 12% better paid than other jobs.